mvaganov/CmdLineAsteroids/notes.md

 ### voice

-A game engine has 4 main regions: initialization, draw, input, and update. initialization happens before the game loop, and the game loop repeats draw, input, and update in series. each single iteration through the loop is a frame.
+A game engine has 4 main regions: initialization, draw, input, and update. initialization happens once before the game loop.
+The game loop repeats draw, input, and update in series. each single iteration through the loop is a frame.

 we should formalize this a bit more clearly in the code.